thephpleague/csv/docs/9.0/interoperability/encoding.md

 ## MS Excel on Windows

-On Windows, MS Excel, expects an UTF-8 encoded CSV with its corresponding `BOM` character.
+On Windows, MS Excel expects an UTF-8 encoded CSV with its corresponding `BOM` character.
 To fulfill this requirement, you simply need to add the `UTF-8` `BOM` character if needed as explained below:

 ```php
 use League\Csv\Reader;